Taxes, Incentives, and Support Resources

 A Payment-in-Lieu-of-Taxes (PILOT) agreement is a contractual incentive payment made between a business and an eligible tax-exempt entity to replace a portion of the local property taxes that would otherwise be paid on new assets.
 PILOTs are often used as an economic development tool structured to offer favorable tax reductions to companies that create high-impact investments in a community.

-As a political subdivision of the State of Louisiana, St. Tammany Corporation (STC) was created to foster business development and advance sustainable commerce in St. Tammany Parish.
-Because of this status, STC can negotiate and enter into PILOT agreements with companies as an incentive to locate, expand, or remain in St. Tammany.
-When structuring a PILOT, STC negotiates an annual PILOT payment for eligible projects that is lower than the property taxes that would otherwise be due.
-During the term of the PILOT, STC retains symbolic ownership of the incentivized project improvements, leasing said assets back to the company for “rent” equal to the agreed-upon sum or terms.
+As a political subdivision of the State of Louisiana, St. Tammany Economic Development Corporation (STEDC) was created to foster business development and advance sustainable commerce in St. Tammany Parish.
+Because of this status, STEDC can negotiate and enter into PILOT agreements with companies as an incentive to locate, expand, or remain in St. Tammany.
+When structuring a PILOT, STEDC negotiates an annual PILOT payment for eligible projects that is lower than the property taxes that would otherwise be due.
+During the term of the PILOT, STEDC retains symbolic ownership of the incentivized project improvements, leasing said assets back to the company for “rent” equal to the agreed-upon sum or terms.
 Favorable terms/rates are considered based on the determined positive benefit the project provides to St. Tammany Parish.

 Who is Eligible?